TajaKuzman/Topic-Classification-FastText-Transformers/README.md

 ## Main conclusions

 The fastText model, trained on Slovene embeddings achieved slightly (2 points) better results than the model that was not trained on the embeddings.
 The highest micro and macro F1 scores that were achieved on this task are 0.85.
+Training on the trainlarge gives only slightly better results (2 points) for the model that was not trained with embeddings, while it takes much more time than with trainsmall (53 minutes versus 14 minutes for 800 epochs).
+For the model, trained on the embeddings, there is no difference between the trainsmall and trainlarge.

 | Embeddings, train file | Micro F1 | Macro F1 |
 |:---------:|---------:|----------|